Zoo Tycoon: Zoo Tycoon (2001)

-Zoo Tycoon, released in 2001, was followed in 2002 by two expansion packs: Dinosaur Digs and Marine Mania.
+Zoo Tycoon was developed by Blue Fang Games and released in 2001, in 2002 the studio released two expansion packs: Dinosaur Digs and Marine Mania.
 Within a year, Zoo Tycoon had sold over 1 million units, reaching the top-selling status on the software charts.
 Also, a free Endangered Species download was available from Microsoft.com.
-In 2003, Zoo Tycoon: Complete Collection was released which included everything: the original game, the expansion packs, and the downloadable content.
+In 2003, Zoo Tycoon: Complete Collection was released which included all content available for the game, the base game, expansion packs, and the downloadable content from the Microsoft website.

 Zoo Tycoon 2 (2004)

-Zoo Tycoon 2 was released in 2004 and was followed by the first expansion pack, Endangered Species, in 2005.
-The African Adventure and Marine Mania were released the following year.
-Also available as a premium download was the Dino Danger Pack, available for purchase by credit card from the Zoo Tycoon website.
-Finally, Extinct Animals was released in 2007.
+Zoo Tycoon 2 was developed by Blue Fang Games, and released in 2004. in the following year the first expansion pack, Endangered Species was released in 2005.
+The African Adventure and Marine Mania were released the following year in 2006.
+Also available as a premium download was the Dino Danger Pack, available for purchase from the Zoo Tycoon website.
+The last expansion pack to be released for the game was Extinct Animals which released in 2007.

-Zookeeper Collection was a compilation of the original game, the Endangered Species, and the African Adventure expansions.
-Ultimate Collection was a compilation of the original game and all of its expansions.
+Zoo Tycoon 2 also released with two bundles, Zookeeper Collection was a bundle which included the base game, the Endangered Species, and the African Adventure expansions in one pack.

+The Ultimate Collection however, was a bundle which included the base game and all of its expansions.